Lambert-Nguyen/cosmo-management/docs/reports/UI_UX_BACKEND_TEMPLATE_SCAN_2025-09-08.md

 ## Executive Summary

-Completed a comprehensive scan of the AriStay backend Django REST Framework (DRF) and HTML templates to identify and resolve UI/UX bugs and issues.
+Completed a comprehensive scan of the Cosmo backend Django REST Framework (DRF) and HTML templates to identify and resolve UI/UX bugs and issues.
 The scan covered authentication templates, admin interfaces, staff dashboards, error pages, and JavaScript functionality.

 **Status**: ✅ **COMPLETE** - All identified issues resolved **Date**: September 8, 2025